-The Law Office of Richard Wagner, A Professional Corporation, has defended clients arrested for drunk driving or driving under the influence or DUI after being stopped at a sobriety checkpoint.
+The Law Office of Richard Wagner, A Professional Corporation, has masterfully defended clients arrested for drunk driving or DUI after being stopped at a sobriety checkpoint.
 The checkpoints may be operated by law enforcement officials of several local police departments calling themselves a special DUI task force.

 The California Supreme Court Guidelines: